CyberDiscovery/cyberdisc-bot/.github/ISSUE_TEMPLATE/emoji_request.md

 What emojis should be reacted to the message?

 **Explanation**
 Why should we add this?
 What does this reaction reference?

-Do note that references only a couple of people understand may not be suitable
+Do note that references only a couple of people understand may not be suitable.